8 Questions for Autumn Peltier

 6. Do you ever work with other water activists?

-7. How can we protect the world’s water?
+7. What can be done to protect the world’s water?

 There are industries that are trying to do things like dump toxic waste into the Great Lakes.
-We we can try to talk to them and raise our concerns.
+We can’t change these industries.
+But we can try to talk to them and raise our concerns.
 Clean drinking water is a basic human right.
+It doesn’t matter what color our skin is.
+It doesn’t matter if we’re rich or poor.

 8. What would you tell kids who want to speak out on behalf of others or the environment?

-It is important to speak up for those who are too afraid to speak up.
-It can be as easy as writing to your local leaders.
+It is important to speak up on behalf of those who are too afraid to speak up.
+It can be as easy as writing a letter to your local leaders.
 The message is so much more powerful when it comes from a young person.
 You can be the light in someone’s darkness.

 This interview has been edited for length and clarity.